Plugin Development Workflow | Capacitor Documentation

 Finally, run

 npx cap sync to make the native projects aware of your plugin.
-If it was detected correctly, it will print something like this:
+If it was detected correctly, it will print something similar to:

 Unlinking the Plugin